akaba/Microsoft-Graph-API-Azure-AD/README.md

 # Microsoft-Graph-API-Azure-AD scripts for Azure AD user identity lifecycle management
 *  Create Azure AD users from SQL database source of truth
 *  Set initial password for the users.
 *  Add email Multifactor Authentication Method
-*  Update all user attributes
+*  Update all user attributes.
+*  Disable users that are inactive on ERP source.
 *  Add/remove users to Administrative Units based on their Office location.